Struct ContactGraph

 §Warning

-Creating a collision pair with this method will not trigger any collision events or wake up the entities involved.
+Creating a contact edge with this method will not trigger any collision events or wake up the entities involved.
 Only use this method if you know what you are doing.

 Source